toolleeo/cli-apps/README.md

 * [paws](https://github.com/tomhrr/paws) - sendmail/maildir interface to Slack.
 * [pop](https://github.com/charmbracelet/pop) - Send emails from your terminal; it uses the API at [https://resend.com/](resend.com).
 * [pymailgen](https://github.com/toolleeo/pymailgen) - Starting from the content of a CSV file and a template text file, pymailgen generates a list of emails to be sent out using a command-line SMTP client.
+* [quackalias-cli](https://github.com/Megane0103/quackalias-cli) - Scripts to generate DuckDuckGo email aliases and store the history of generated aliases.
 * [sup](http://sup-heliotrope.github.io/) - MUA written in Ruby; specifically developed for accounts with "a lot of emails"; nice thread-based presentation.
 * [tmpmail](https://github.com/sdushantha/tmpmail) - A command line utility written in POSIX sh that allows you to create a temporary email address and receive emails to the temporary email address.